HamidRezaBabaeii/challenges-write-ups/SQLi Challenges/Voorivex-SQLi-level1.md

     - `URL: XYZ.online/post.php?id=1'+UNION+SELECT+1+2+3+4+5+6+7+8+9+10+--+-`

-<p style:"color=red;">There is difference between these two payload, What can be it?
+<p style="color=red;">There is difference between these two payload, What can be it?
 So if our columns type will be string, we should use "string" to find visiable columns else use numbers.</p>